 Clostridia bacteria, usually Clostridium perfringens, are often involved in abdominal infections, usually with other bacteria (called mixed anaerobic infections).

-Clostridial infections can develop when the intestine is torn.
-Clostridia can also infect the gallbladder and organs in the pelvis, such as the uterus, fallopian tubes, and ovaries.
+Clostridia bacteria can infect the intestine, the gallbladder, and organs in the pelvis, such as the uterus, fallopian tubes, and ovaries.
 Clostridia usually infect the uterus after delivery of a baby or after an abortion done in conditions that are not sterile.

 Clostridial infections of the abdomen and pelvis are serious and sometimes fatal.
 Clostridia produce large amounts of gas, which can form bubbles and blisters in the infected tissue.
 Often, the infection blocks small blood vessels, and the infected tissue dies, leading to gas gangrene Gas Gangrene Gas gangrene is a life-threatening infection of muscle tissue caused mainly by the anaerobic bacteria Clostridium perfringens and several other species of clostridia.
 Gas gangrene can... read more .